 - Central Region: Sydney’s Bluff Chicken, Chow Chow, Grits Cake, Square Market Crab Bisque, Amish Friendship Bread Muffins, and Barrel House Brunswick Stew

 - Eastern Region: Bourbon Street Pecan Pie, Banana Torte, Jalapeno Clam Bisque, Santa Fe Salsa, The Michael Allman Burger, Tomato Jam, and Plaid Apron’s Winter Stew

-The author includes information about the various restaurants that have contributed recipes about the book, including the restaurants’ address, website, and hours.
+The author includes information about the various restaurants that have contributed recipes to the book, including the restaurants’ addresses, websites, and hours.
 It’s a great resource to have on hand for a road trip in Tennessee.